joshteng/downloader/README.md

-# Download Torrent to Your Server
+# Torrent to Server from Anywhere

 Submit a magnet link from anywhere and begin downloading torrent on your server!